leetrunghoo/leetrunghoo.github.io/_posts/2015-09-24-making-my-own-website-is-tough.md

 ---
 layout: post
 title:  "Making my own website is tough!"
-excerpt: "Freedom is not always good, in some cases, it would bring to you tough decisions."
+excerpt: "Freedom is not always good, in some cases, it would bring to you difficult decisions."
 categories: Life
 tags: code, life
 image: